How To Fix Egg Damaged Car Paint

 Now that the surface is clean and dry, we need to remove the damaged paint finish.
 This is done using car polish.
 Depending on how severe the damage is will determine which polish or polishes we will use.

 If the paint has deep scratches or looks like the picture above, you'll have to polish first with nextzett No. 1 Clean & Polish.
 The strong abrasives in No. 1 will safely remove the damaged layers of paint.
 Don't worry, we are talking microns so you won't be completely removing the clear coat.
 If applying by hand, use a plush cotton towel for the best results.
 Polish the surface until the appearance of the damage is reduced.
 This might take two to three applications so be patient.
-We have a tutorial with more information about how to apply car polish.

 If applying by machine such as a Dual Action Orbital, apply on a medium-high setting (varies by machine) with a cutting foam pad.